This sequence is obtained using Huffman coding with decimal numbers as input.

 Huffman coding is largely used for lossless data compression and with its algorithm we obtain "Huffman trees" whose branches generate sets of "0-1 words" (codewords), all different, each of them corresponding to a different input symbol.

-The Huffman tree is constructed in such a way that the shortest codewords in the output sets must match the more frequent symbol in the input (this is the point of Huffman compression).
+The Huffman tree is constructed in such a way that the shortest codewords in the output sets match the more frequent symbol in the input (this is the point of Huffman compression).

 Moreover, Huffman coding is structured for using codewords that avoid ambiguities (useful for decompression algorithm).
 E.g., if we have the word "01" in a set, we don't have "010" or "011" (or other longer words that start with "01") in the same set.

-In our case, an output codeword set depends especially on number of different digits and weight of each of them.
+In our case, an output codeword set depends especially on the number of different digits and weight of each of them.

 So if, for every number n, joining each codeword of one of its output codeword sets in the corresponding decimal digit position, we obtain a "bitstream" that matches to the same n input number binary representation, the number is added to the sequence.